isb-cgc/readthedocs/docs/source/sections/ReleaseNotes/WebAppReleaseNotes.rst

 *September 21, 2016*: `v1.10 <https://github.com/isb-cgc/ISB-CGC-Webapp/releases/tag/2.10>`_

+**Enhancements**

+- Text in confirmation box of a duplication of a workbook has been enhanced.
+- On the registered Google Cloud Projects page, icon has been added for the user to go directly to the Google Cloud Console page if desired.
+- When the a Service Account is removed from the Access Control List, the project owner is sent an email with an explanation as to why the account was removed.
+- IGV File List page displays of which page user is browsing.

+**Bug Fixes**

+- For a Cubby hole plot the x - axis name can be seen clearly.
+- On a duplicate worksheet when working with gene specifications, user is able to select between all options multiple times.
+- Page becomes elongated when the user builds a Cubby Hole plot.
+- The selected variables for the plot setting on a worksheet are saved after the user leaves the workbook.
+- When registering a Google Cloud Project the user is displayed the list of emails associated to the GCP only once.

 **Known Issues**

 - The user can add same gene twice if list to the same worksheet it they have different names.